Steven Brown Blackburn School of Art

 Thinking

 Art THINKING (Whitaker, 2016) can guide (business) systems to greater creativity, using a mind-set that allows exploration of new ideas.
-The ways that artists think when examining the world around them can be innovative and bring new things into the world.
+The ways that artists think when examining the world around them can be innovative and bring new things into our cultural experience.

 Artists submit ideas to a process of research, reflection and exploration (Sandburg, 2021), often thinking in mediums - be it an object, a sound, or a movement - and are willing to experience the unknown.
 A multiple of perspectives and a willingness to improvise can lead to thinking that challenges the status quo.